-This is a form that determines the family's ability to contribute to the student's education.
-The completed form can be completed electronically via the internet at www.studentaid.gov
+This form determines the family's ability to contribute to the student's education.
+The form can be completed electronically via the internet at www.studentaid.gov

-- Submit additionally requested documents: UMHB Verification Worksheet(s) and parent's and/or student's IRS Tax Return Transcript(s) as requested.
+- 2. Submit additionally requested documents: UMHB Verification Worksheet(s) and parent's and/or student's IRS Tax Return Transcript(s) as requested.
 All requested documents will appear on myfinancialaid.umhb.edu under the "Documents" page. - 3.
-The UMHB Financial Aid Office will follow up with an email request asking for other forms and documentation that may be required of the student in order to verify information provided on the Free Application For Federal Student Aid.
+The UMHB Financial Aid Office will follow up with an email request asking for other forms and documentation required of the student in order to verify information provided on the Free Application For Federal Student Aid.